 The institution possesses both tangible and intangible assets that are state property.
 These assets include buildings, personnel, equipment, patents, copyrights, technology, trademarks, and work products, confidential and privileged information, as well as the institution's reputation and prestige.
-As custodian of these assets, employees owe a fiduciary duty to the institution to act in accordance with applicable institutional policies and procedures regarding the proper expenditure of the institution's funds, as well as the use and control of institutional assets.
+As custodians of these assets, employees owe a fiduciary duty to the institution to act in accordance with applicable institutional policies and procedures regarding the proper expenditure of the institution's funds, as well as the use and control of institutional assets.
 Employees are always expected to protect the best interests of the institution pertaining to its assets.

 Conduct constituting the misappropriation or unauthorized use of the institution's assets in connection with any external activity is prohibited, including implying sponsorship or endorsement by the institution or otherwise trading on the reputation or goodwill of the institution.
 For purposes of this policy, “external activity” is not intended to prohibit incidental personal use of university library facilities or office equipment, including standard computer equipment provided by the university to the employee.
 Mere identification of the institution as one's employer and of one's position at the institution is permitted, provided that such identification is not used to imply the institution's sponsorship or endorsement.

 f.
 Adoption and Sale of Textbooks and Related Materials